falkr/ttm4115/pages/prep-stmpy.md

 * Start your Jupyter Notebook server
 * Open the first notebook, stored in the file **State Machines in Python - Part 1.ipynb**
 * Complete all the material in the notebook and come back here!
+* You can also [browse the notebook on Github](https://github.com/falkr/stmpy-notebooks/blob/master/State%20Machines%20in%20Python%20-%20Part%201.ipynb) (but not execute it).

 In this notebook you learn all the basics of state machines in STMPY.